Malaysia, MArch Architecture

 How have you found making friends since you moved to the city and started your course?

-In my first year I kind of made it a point to join as many societies as I possibly can.
-I'm part of the Badminton Cup, the Badminton team in the university, the Malaysian Society in the University and the Architecture Society in the University.
-Now in my final year, I’m the President of the Malaysian Society and the Architecture Society as well and I am also the men's first team captain.
-I've built lots of relationships and friendships during my time here in the university and I think that is really important for your overall experience here.
+In my first year, I made it a point to join as many societies as possible.
+I became a member of the Badminton Club, the university’s Badminton team, the Malaysian Society, and the Architecture Society.
+Now, in my final year, I serve as the President of both the Malaysian Society and the Architecture Society.
+I am also the men’s first team captain and represent the university through the Under Armour sponsorship.
+Throughout my time here, I have built many valuable relationships and friendships, which I believe are essential to making the most of your university experience.

 Did you use the facilities, the careers department, the library?
 What sort of thing did you use when you're on campus?